kaltura/media-framework/nginx-live-module/README.md

 * **default**: ``
 * **context**: `live`, `preset`

-Sets a string that is sent in the tag header to the media file.
+Sets a string that is sent in the tag header for the media file.
 This setting can be used, for example, to set a ttl tag.
 The parameter value can contain variables.